michaelsunb/magentoone/README.md

 ### Motivation
 To quickly start up a LAMP server with phpmyadmin.
-Magento is a plus but really you can add any PHP application using `-v /(path to your app)/:/var/www/html/`
+Magento is a plus but really you can add any PHP application using
+> docker run -it -p 80:80 -v /{path to your app}/:/var/www/html/ michaelsunb/magentoone /bin/bash

 ### What's bundled :
 - Magento 1.9.2.4